-- Continue advancing other Shared Services

-Programs: CRCOG Regional Purchasing

-Council, the IT Services Cooperative, the

-Crumbling Foundations Testing Program, and

-Regional Solid Waste.

-- Complete our After-Action Review of the Covid pandemic for the region and continue our Covid response activities.

-- Conduct a region wide drill and several exercises.
+- Continue advancing other Shared Services Programs: CRCOG Regional Purchasing Council, the IT Services Cooperative, the Crumbling Foundations Testing Program, and continue support of the Regional Solid Waste. - Complete our After-Action Review of the Covid pandemic for the region and continue our Covid response activities. - Conduct a region wide drill and several exercises.

-To have energy efficient homes, businesses, and forms of transportation, as well as cleaner air, and water.
+To have energy efficient homes, businesses, and forms of transportation, as well as cleaner air and water.